usamasq/RenderCue/README.md

 3. Click **Install...**, select the zip file, and enable **Render: RenderCue**.

 > [!NOTE]
-> RenderCue is compatible with Blender 3.0 through 5.0+.
+> RenderCue requires Blender 4.2 or later and is fully compatible with Blender 5.0+.

 ## 🎮 Quick Start Guide